brycewray/hugo-site/content/posts/2021/06/gems-in-rough-06.md

 Mainly due to the first two, I have temporarily ceased updating my [two Hugo starter sets](/posts/2021/03/beginners-luck-update/), one of which would benefit greatly from Tailwind's JIT mode while the other would be better with Dart Sass rather than LibSass.
 Mind you, I harbor no illusions that the Hugo community will be broken-hearted by this decision.
 Still, when things change on either of these fronts, I'll act accordingly.

 As for the third issue, I have **no** expectation that it will be resolved; I don't think the goldmark dev is interested in fixing it.
-The only alternative seems to be [reverting to the blackfriday parser](https://gohugo.io/getting-started/configuration-markup/#blackfriday), which [goldmark replaced in Hugo 0.60.0](https://gohugo.io/news/0.60.0-relnotes/), but I can tell you that it's not a foolproof fix **even if** we could assume Hugo will continue to support blackfriday indefinitely---which we can't, because it won't.
-For one thing, my recent tests show that using blackfriday with the current version of Hugo can result in occasional weirdness (*e.g.*, a footnote numbered *0* which wasn't even the first footnote in the document).
-Would using it with, say, a version *prior to* 0.60.0 allow blackfriday to work properly?
+The only alternative seems to be [reverting to the Blackfriday parser](https://gohugo.io/getting-started/configuration-markup/#blackfriday), which [goldmark replaced in Hugo 0.60.0](https://gohugo.io/news/0.60.0-relnotes/), but I can tell you that it's not a foolproof fix **even if** we could assume Hugo will continue to support Blackfriday indefinitely---which we can't, because it won't.
+For one thing, my recent tests show that using Blackfriday with the current version of Hugo can result in occasional weirdness (*e.g.*, a footnote numbered *0* which wasn't even the first footnote in the document).
+Would using it with, say, a version *prior to* 0.60.0 allow Blackfriday to work properly?
 Perhaps.
 But Hugo's added many enhancements since the pre-0.60.0 days.
 I'm not going to tell the starter sets' potential users to give up those goodies just for the proper punctuation that goldmark is incapable of providing.

+**Update, 2021-08-05**: The [release of Hugo 0.87.0](https://gohugo.io/news/0.87.0-relnotes/) included the [deprecation of Blackfriday](https://github.com/gohugoio/hugo/commit/c7252224c4fecfe8321f31b901e2510d98b657c4).
+{.yellowBox}